Virtual-Coffee/VC-Community-Docs/docs/coffee-table-groups/coffee-table-groups-list.md

 Feelings Friday was started at the Flatiron School coding bootcamp by its founders, Avi Flombaum & Adam Enbar, after they noticed burnout among their first cohorts.
 Join a supportive group where everyone has the opportunity to share what’s on their mind in a safe environment.
 It's a great way to unwind at the end of the week!

 ## Inactive Groups

+### Tech Interview Study Group

+#### Previous Lead & Host:

+- Eddie Banner

+A weekly discussion of job search and interview-related topics, including mini mock interviews, technical topic discussions, job search tips, occasional guest speakers, and more!
+We are always looking for ideas to help meet your needs.
+All stages of career and job search are welcome!

+Interested?
+Join the `#tech-interview-study-group` Slack channel!

 ### Virtual Coffee Book Club